leogodin217/motorcycle_classification/README.md

 Learning rate is the first hyperparameter to tune.
 I tested rates as high as 0.003 and as low as 0.001.
-In general, I found that lower learning rates had less various between epochs, but the effect was not nearly as different as I expected.
-There is a lot of randomness from one epoch to the next.
+In general, I found that lower learning rates had less variation between epochs, but the effect was not nearly as dramatic as I expected.
+There was a lot of randomness from one epoch to the next.

 The image below shows the difference between lr=0.001 for 100 epochs and